 Sometimes, things can get really ugly when you’re traveling by train in Romania.
 This happened a couple of days ago to me during a short return trip to Craiova: I took an early morning train to the destination, one that left the Drobeta train station at 6 AM.

-I was shocked to find out that the lights were not working anywhere in the train and neither did the heating: so the conductor was sporting a cool flashlight to check out the tickets, while her teeth were chattering because, you see, the weather is pretty cold now in Romania, especially over the night.
+I was shocked to find out that the lights were not working anywhere in the train and neither did the heating: so the conductor was sporting a cool flashlight to check out the tickets, while her teeth were chattering because, you see, the weather is pretty cold in Romania since it’s winter.

-It was insane – and it never happened to me, nor I heard it happen before.
-Still, I was there and it happened and rode in the dark for almost an hour until the sun came up.
+It was insane – and it never happened to me before, nor I heard it happen to somebody else.
+Still, I was there and it happened and we rode in the dark for almost an hour until the sun came up.

 It was a cursed return trip, apparently, because the train that took me back home was packed.
 They were probably not expecting as many passengers as they had on this particular occasion, so the train only had 3 carriages – which were not enough to offer seating to everybody there.

 So I had to – just like tens of other people – stand for the entire duration of the journey.
-The fact that all carriages were packed also meant that the air con was not working properly, so it was insanely hot and the air was sultry.
+The fact that all cars were packed also meant that the air con was not working properly, so it was insanely hot and the air was sultry.
 Overall, it was a nightmare.
-So things, if you are terribly unlucky, can get really ugly when it comes to riding a train in Romania.
+So things, if you are terribly unlucky, can get really ugly when it comes to riding a train in Romania, but usually you won’t have to go through bad things like those I went through.

 Now here is an useful link for you: Infofer (the English version).
 Here you can find information about CFR trains (it doesn’t show departures and info about private company trains), as well as use the “My Train” link on the left hand side of the page to check out live stats (usually see how late they are) of your train.
 Just enter the number of the train and you’ll get the info.
 Really useful, especially since you’re in a foreign country!

-Despite the cons and even despite the ugly, I am still using the train to travel in Romania and you can give it a try as well, if you have a chance.
-Most likely, your experience won’t be unpleasant as my “Ugly” one.
+Despite the cons and even despite the ugly things that happened recently, I am still using the train to travel in Romania and you can give it a try as well, if you have a chance.
+It’s still extremely convenient to travel by train in the country and it’s extremely pleasant overall.